ivaylokenov/C-Sharp-API-Scenarios-REST-GraphQL-gRPC/README.md

 Additional resources:

 - My YouTube channel is a great place to learn advanced C# concepts.
 Make sure you subscribe and turn on the bell notifications - [Code It Up with Ivo](https://www.youtube.com/channel/UCP5Ons7fK3yKhX6lhc9XcfQ)
+- ASP.NET Core Microservices Bundle - a series of courses about architecture, domain-driven design, containers, clusters, and many more - [SoftUni Module](https://softuni.bg/modules/124/asp-net-core-microservices-complete-bundle-september-2021/1309)